draliii/StratosphereLinuxIPS/modules/p2ptrust/go_report_format.md

 of the peer in question.
 The update message can be used to update reliability as well as IP address of the peer.
 At least one of the parameters `ip` and `reliability` should be provided.

+Unlike go data, peer updates are expected to be sent separately, therefore a the dictionary type is required instead of a list.

 ```json
 {
   "peerid": "QmYyQSo1c1Ym7orWxLYvCrM2EmxFTANf8wXmmE7DWjhx5N",